koding/kdlearn/contribute.md

 Once they are accepted, and your pull request is merged, the site will be updated and you're changes will be live.
 Thanks for your contribution!

-## I'm an expert at everything, give me the quick guide!

-If you already know git, github, and markdown, here is the simple set of tasks you'll need to do.

-1. Fork [KDLearn][repo]
-2. Clone your forked repo
-3. Find or create your files, Make your markdown edits
-4. Commit and push your changes to your repo
-5. Make a pull request of your changes, against the [KDLearn Repo][repo]

-That's it!